Who we are and what we do

 - For the financial year 2016/17 there were 849 medical locum agency shifts.

 - Junior Doctors are paid in accordance with national terms and conditions, full details of which are easily accessible on the website of the British Medical Association; and that basic pay scales range from the entry point of Foundation Year 1 £22,862 to the top of the basic salary range for Specialty Registrar which is £47,647.

 Number of vacancies

 - As at April 2017, the total number of unfilled vacancies Trust wide was 379.19 FTE (full-time equivalent) posts not filled with substantive or fixed term staff.

 Payroll contractual arrangements

-- As at December 2016 the Trust has outsourced payroll to SBS, the duration of the current contract ends in Nov 2019.
-The contract involves the processing on a monthly as well as weekly basis of a fully managed payroll service for all staffing groups, including both substantive and temporary
+- The Trust has outsourced payroll to SBS, the duration of the current contract ends in November 2019.
+The contract involves the processing on a monthly as well as weekly basis of a fully managed payroll service for all staffing groups, including both substantive and temporary.

 Contractual arrangements for security and number of incidents